geoffreysperl/teaching/_pages/about-site.md

 #### Privacy

 I don't track visitors to the site—no Google Analytics, no tracking pixels, no cookies, no Facebook or Instagram or a certain someone's boutique social network.
+The YouTube video on the front page does is even set to not set a cookie.
 This is just a website that pushes pixels to your eyes and asks for nothing but your attention in return.

 ### Permissions